KiyomizuSuzu/KiyomizuOS/README.md

 ## To-do list
 - Add support for live installation in case the playbook needs to be reapplied on a live system.
-- Find a companion to work with
+- Find a companion to work together with me.

 ## Changes made
 - Customized original Winhance power plan for both laptop and desktop (auto-detect)